 What is the average length of a sales cycle?

-The average length of a sales cycle varies depending on the complexity of a product and from industry to industry.
-Selling SaaS involves a longer sales cycle given the complexity of tech and compliance of software vs. selling paper or office supplies.
+The average length of sales cycles varies depending on the complexity of a product and from industry to industry.
+Selling SaaS involves longer sales cycles given the complexity of tech and compliance of software vs. selling paper or office supplies.

 According to geckoboard the average length of a B2B sales cycle is 102 days.
-While Marketingcharts.com states that three-quarters (74.6%) of B2B sales to new customers take at least 4 months to close, with almost half (46.4%) taking 7 months or more.
+While Marketingcharts.com states that three-quarters (74.6%) of B2B sales take at least 4 months to close, with almost half (46.4%) taking 7 months or more.

 How to build an effective sales cycle.